yseulthb/yseulthb.github.io/_pages/touristic/trains.md

 ### National railway companies in Europe
-*be aware that in some countries, trains are not the best transportation system available and you might also want to check (local) bus companies + check visa requirements*
+*Be aware that in some countries, trains are not the best transportation system available and you might also want to check (local) bus companies + check visa requirements*

 **A**lbania: [HSH](https://hsh.com.al/) <br>
 Austria (OBB, small prices): [Sparschiene](https://www.oebb.at/en/tickets-kundenkarten/oesterreich-europa/sparschiene.html) <br>